deadwronggames/ZServices/README.md

 ServiceLocator.Get<MyService>().MyServiceMethod();
 ```

-You can also use any of the built in services (described in moredetail below) in a similar way:
+You can also use any of the built in services (described in more detail below) in a similar way:
 ```csharp
 ServiceLocator.Get<EventBroadcastService>().Broadcast<MyEventChannel>(sender: this, data: 5f); // alternatively cache the service for repeated / regular use
 ```